Treyf (podcast): Reception

 Treyf was voted one of the 10 best podcasts in Cult MTL's annual 'Best of Montreal' polls for 2017, 2018, and 2019.
-The show was listed as one of the top ten Jewish podcasts in Moment Magazine's 2016 reader poll, included on My Jewish Learning's 2017 list of 'How to Learn More About Judaism Online,' and described as "one of the best podcasts out there" by the leftist publisher Kersplebedeb in 2019.
+The show was listed as one of the top ten Jewish podcasts in Moment Magazine's 2016 reader poll, included on My Jewish Learning's 2017 list of 'How to Learn More About Judaism Online'.

 A 2017 Torontoist article described Treyf as part of an increase in "Jewish progressive activism, as well as Jewish anti-fascism."
 The podcast was described as "leftist media by and for young Jews" and part of "the new Jewish Left" in a 2019 Briarpatch article.
 A 2019 article in the Canadian Jewish News stated that "While it’s sometimes said that the voice of dissent needs to be shrill to be heard, Zinman and Bick’s banter is positively charming" and that "their shows are well-researched and full of fascinating historical tidbits and astute analysis."
 A 2019 Forward article included Treyf as part of a "trend toward greater intellectualism" in Jewish media.

-According to Jesse Brown (journalist), Treyf "fills in a hole, to represent things that are not being represented by the Canadian Jewish News and elsewhere."
+According to Jesse Brown, Treyf "fills in a hole, to represent things that are not being represented by the Canadian Jewish News and elsewhere."
 A 2017 Canadaland article describes the podcast as "unapologetically leftist, loudly Jewish, and completely unashamed to demand more diverse and critical community conversations.
 Online, audio-based, user-supported, young, and progressive, Treyf is totally different from the media that the Canadian Jewish community is used to."

-In response to listener requests, the hosts developed a 2018 workshop focused on Antisemitism, which they have since facilitated in over a dozen cities.
-The Princeton Progressive described the workshop as "a thoughtful and thought-provoking first step in building a foundation for a leftist understanding of anti-Semitism."
-Transcripts of the Treyf podcast have been used as part of Jewish history classes as well as study groups.

-Treyf has been supported by other left-wing Jewish media.
-In 2019, Jewish Currents published an edited transcript of Treyf's interview with David Gilbert.
-Jewschool, the progressive Jewish news website, regularly published the podcast's content between 2015 and 2016.
-The 2019 Jewdas Haggadah, published by Pluto Press, includes a several-page 'guest column' from the Treyf hosts.
-A promotion for the Treyf podcast is also featured on the back cover of editions of Solomon JB Brager's Doykeit zine and each year's Radical Jewish Calendar marks the date of Treyf's first episode release.